-Preterm infants may need 800 IU of vitamin D3 per dayMay 5th, 2013 in Pediatrics /
+Preterm infants may need 800 IU of vitamin D3 per dayMay 5, 2013 in Medicine & Health / Pediatrics

 Preterm infants may need to be given 800 international units (IU) of vitamin D a day to ensure they develop strong bones, according to a study to be presented Sunday, May 5, at the Pediatric Academic Societies (PAS) annual meeting in Washington, DC.